Surety bonds — NewPicass 14.Net's vertical line

 CIG, L210, AGEA and other surety bond lines.
 The historical domain NewPicass 14.Net was designed for, with 9+ European surety insurers in production.

-The surety bond line is our core domain
+The surety line is our core domain

 Natively supported surety bond types